d2l-ai/d2l-vi/chapter_convolutional-neural-networks/conv-layer_vn.md

 ## Object Edge Detection in Images
 -->

-## Phát hiện biên của vật thể trong ảnh
+## Phát hiện Biên của Vật thể trong Ảnh

 <!--
 Let's take a moment to parse a simple application of a convolutional layer: detecting the edge of an object in an image by finding the location of the pixel change.